stingergraph/stinger/README.md

     $type_str           - The edge type as a string
     $weight             - The weight of the edge (must be able to parse as an integer).
     $time               - The time of the edge (must be able to parse as an integer).
+    $time_ttr           - Must be a string of either the form "Mon Sep 24 03:35:21 +0000 2012" or
+                          "Sun, 28 Oct 2012 17:32:08 +0000".
+These will be converted internally
+                          into integers of the form YYYYMMDDHHMMSS.
+Note that this does not currently support setting a constant value.

 For example, the simplest template for Twitter mentions and retweets would be (we'll call this template.json):